Welcome Data Organizations TikTok About Me Privacy Contact

 Remember, though, that this is not my real job, nor is it Caleb’s.
 We’re trying to make this accessible to all - but we both work for a living, and this isn’t what either of us do, nor are we charging any money or trying to in any way make a profit from this.

-And is valid for the period we’re surveying only.
+THIS DATA IS UNITED STATES ONLY And is valid for the period we’re surveying only.
 If it’s an incident outside the USA or prior to mid February 2023, it’s outside of our survey period and not part of our data.

 Organizations